ahardy42/tizen-console/README.md

 ## using the console

-activate and de-activate the console by pressing the red A button on your remote. the keyboard will open indicating that the input is active. type a function to log the result of the console and press the enter key
+activate and de-activate the console by pressing 12345 on your remote. the keyboard will open indicating that the input is active. type a function to log the result of the console and press the enter key

+## checking out the example app

+to see the very simple example app in action in your browser:

 ## credits